angular-redux/store/docs/intro-tutorial.md

 npm install redux @angular-redux/store
 ```

-This installs Redux, and @angular-redux/store, the Redux bindings for Angular.
+This installs Redux and `@angular-redux/store` (the Redux bindings for Angular).

 ## Importing @angular-redux/store into your App.

-The first thing we need to do is tell Angular about the new redux functionality
+The first thing we need to do is tell Angular about the new Redux functionality
 we just installed.
 We do that by importing the `NgReduxModule` into our application.

 Open up your app's `src/app/app.module.ts` and add the following lines: